Time series report

 The report starts by analyzing the period length of the series and then performs time series decomposition.
 The goal is to help users define alert thresholds in order to enable anomaly detection, which can be done using the code chunks included in the report annex.

 First, you must decide the time range you want to consider using the time range selector.
-Then, click the gear icon in the search window toolbar and select Query Info → Time Series Report (Beta).
+Then, click the gear icon in the search window toolbar and select Tools → Time series report.

 These are the fields you must fill in to generate the report: